ThreeOhSeven/Frontend/README.md

 # Betcha - Frontend

-This applications was built by Team 19 for CS 307 - Software Engineering at Purdue University.
+Betcha is a custom, social betting application that was built by Team 19 for CS 307 - Software Engineering at Purdue University.
+The corresponding backend can be found in this [repository](https://github.com/ThreeOhSeven/Backend).
+Please run the Backend for full functionality.
+Additional documentation can be found [here](https://github.com/ThreeOhSeven/Documents)

 ## Getting Started